 Every year the ESCAIDE conference programme is built around abstracts that undergo an independent peer review process to assess the quality and public health relevance of each submission.
-This is made possible through the large number of ESCAIDE reviewers who guide abstract selection, and the ESCAIDE Scientific Committee who oversee the scientific programme as a whole.
+This is a fundamental step in ensuring the scientific quality and rigour of the work presented at the conference, made possible through the large number of ESCAIDE reviewers who guide abstract selection, and the ESCAIDE Scientific Committee who oversee the process.